Tshwane Town Planning Scheme 2008

 Part 3 “Use of Buildings and Land” specifies what land and buildings in the various areas are to be used for.
 Permission from the Municipality and other Consent is dealt with in this part.

-Part 4 deals with Town Planning Scheme General Conditions applicable to all properties as well as Detrimental Soil Conditions.
+Part 4 deals with General Conditions applicable to all properties as well as Detrimental Soil Conditions.
 The Conditions applicable to Residential Type 1, 2, 3, and 4 Erven are listed separately as well as Conditions applicable to a Public Garage.
 The important rules for Floor Area Ratios (FAR), Height of Buildings, and Coverage is pointed out.

 Part 6 “Amenity in and of the Environment and Appearance of Buildings” refers to the Aesthetic Considerations with regards to Site Development Plan and Landscape Development Plan.

-Part 7 Are Town Planning Scheme General Conditions.
+Part 7 Are General Conditions.

 >